 What is a tracking code

-What is tracking code?
-Simply put, it is a piece of code that can collect visitor information on your website, including user volume, user location, which pages were visited, where they came from to your website, whether they accessed via search, referrals from other websites, or direct visits.
-Tracking code analysis provides website administrators with a very detailed website report, allowing you to understand the basic situation of the website, avoiding blind updates and losing direction for the website.
-For domestic websites, you can use Baidu Tongji for adding tracking code; for English foreign trade websites, use Google Analytics tracking code.
+What is a tracking code?
+In simple terms, it's a piece of code that can collect visitor information on your website, including user volume, user location, which pages were visited, where they came from to your site—whether through search, referrals from other websites, or direct visits.
+Tracking code analysis provides website administrators with a very detailed website report, allowing you to understand the basic situation of your site, avoiding blind updates and losing direction.
+For domestic websites, you can use Baidu Tongji for tracking code; for English foreign trade websites, use Google Analytics tracking code.

 1. Log in to the Google Analytics homepage.
 If you don't have a Google account, find a way to register one.